2020/21 athletics new season starts Mon 12th Oct '20 onwards

-Our first children's training night for the 2019/20 season will be approx late September.
+The first children's training night for the 2021 season recommences in Monday 1st February 2021 at the Caledonian Grounds, Logan Park.
 We will be in touch nearer the time via email and on our Facebook page, and are looking forward to seeing you then!

 If you have any queries in the meantime please email to email@example.com